Act of Settlement 1657

-The Act of Settlement 1657 was an Act of the Cromwellian Parliament for the Assuring, Confirming and Settling of lands and estates in Ireland.
-The Act received its Third Reading on 8 June 1657 and received the assent of the Lord Protector the following day.
-Its purpose was to ratify previous decrees, judgments, grants and instructions made or given by the various officers and councils in applying the Act for the Settlement of Ireland 1652.
+The Act of Settlement 1657 was an act of the Cromwellian Parliament aimed at the Assuring, Confirming and Settling lands and estates in Ireland.
+The Act received its third reading on 8 June 1657, and was assented to by the Lord Protector the following day.
+Its purpose was to ratify previous decrees, judgments, grants and instructions issued by the various officers and councils in the implementation of the Act for the Settlement of Ireland 1652.